twilight-project/relayer-data-api/specs/README.md

 ### Kafka Event Receiver:

-Everytime the state of the Relayer changes, relayer creates a new event and pushes it into kafka Queue.
-These events then trigger other process.
-The types of events are mentioned below
+For every state change, relayer creates a new event and pushes it into kafka Queue.
+These events trigger other processes.
+The types of events are:

 1. TraderOrder
 2. TraderOrderUpdate